Asbestos in Gold Coast Apartment Fire Doors: Why Your Locksmith Is Warning You Before Drilling

 - If the door is damaged and loose material is exposed, stop.
 Queensland fire door guidance indicates damaged doors exposing loose asbestos material require removal by certified asbestos removalists.

-- If confirmation is needed, arrange competent assessment/testing.
-Proper sampling and lab analysis is the defensible pathway.
+- Arrange competent assessment/testing if needed.
+Proper sampling and NATA-accredited lab analysis is the only legally defensible pathway.
+Cost is typically $100–$300 per sample.

-- Queensland Fire Department – Fire Doors (Fire Resistant Door sets) information sheet (PDF)
+- Queensland Fire Department – Fire Doors information sheet (PDF) — includes Korab/Pyrokor recall details

 - Workplace Health and Safety Queensland – Update on asbestos in fire doors

-- WHSQ Alert – Imported asbestos fire door core (FRB supply chain update)
+- WHSQ Alert – Imported asbestos fire door core (Firemex Pty Ltd)

 - Asbestos Queensland – Low density asbestos fibre board (LDB)